Azure/Batch-Scoring-Deep-Learning-Models-With-AKS/README.md

 ## Setup

-1. Clone the repo `git clone <repo-name>`
+1. Clone the repo `git clone https://github.com/Azure/Batch-Scoring-Deep-Learning-Models-With-AKS`
 2. `cd` into the repo
-3. Setup your conda env using the _environment.yml_ file `conda env create -f environment.yml` - this will create a conda environment called __batchscoringdl__
+3. Setup your conda env using the _environment.yaml_ file `conda env create -f environment.yaml` - this will create a conda environment called __batchscoringdl__
 4. Activate your environment `source activate batchscoringdl`
 5. Log in to Azure using the __az cli__ `az login`
 6. Log in to Docker using the docker cli `docker login`

-#### Run the Kubernetes Dashboard
-Run `az aks browse -n $aks_cluster -g $resource_group` in your terminal so that you can use the Kubernetes Dashboard.
-If you're not able to access the dashboard, follow the instructions [here](https://blog.tekspace.io/kubernetes-dashboard-remote-access/).

 ## Steps
 Run throught the following notebooks: